vitalik/django-ninja/docs/docs/tutorial/django-pydantic.md

 ### using `depth`

-`depth` argument allows you to introspect django model into the Related fields(ForeignKey, OneToOne, ManyToMany)
+The `depth` argument allows you to introspect the Django model into the Related fields(ForeignKey, OneToOne, ManyToMany).

 ```Python hl_lines="1 7"
 UserSchema = create_schema(User, depth=1, fields=['username', 'groups'])